-Jeremy Mendoza, Shawn Booth and Dirk Zeller
+Jeremy Mendoza1, Shawn Booth2 and Dirk Zeller2

-Instituto Oceanográfico de Venezuela, Universidad de Oriente, Cumaná, Venezuela ark shell, shrimp, and large pelagics.
+1 Instituto Oceanográfico de Venezuela, Universidad de Oriente, Cumaná, Venezuela ark shell, shrimp, and large pelagics.
 Total landings corresponded well, reflecting a good transfer of landings data from national sources to FAO's database.
-However, taxonomic breakdown landings did not transfer as effectively as their tonnage, with FAO listing 62 taxa compared to 120 reported by the national source.
-Thus, FAO data reflect a higher degree of data pooling than original national source data, resulting in a loss biodiversity information.
-In present report, the spatial allocation Venezuelan landings, based $on \quad state-boundary ^{-} \quad specific$ landings record for the period 1984-1999 have been improved.
+However, taxonomic breakdown of landings did not transfer as effectively as their tonnage, with FAO listing 62 taxa compared to 120 reported by the national source.
+Thus, FAO data reflect a higher degree of data pooling than original national source data, resulting in a loss of biodiversity information.
+In the present report, the allocation spatial of Venezuelan landings, based on state-boundary specific landings record for the period 1984-1999 have been improved.
 Given the often small coastal extent of some states, we pooled data from several states, resulting in eight spatial zones for landing records.
 Thus, we created an updated dataset for incorporation into the Sea Around Us project global database, combining better taxonomic breakdown as well as improved spatial landings allocation.

-Fisheries Centre,

-2259 Main Mall

-University of British Columbia
+2 Fisheries Centre, 2259 Main Mall University of British Columbia Vancouver, Canada V6T 1Z4

-Vancouver, Canada

-V6T 1Z4